oleobal/processors/README.md

  - `v16alpha/v16alpha_asm.py` contains the assembler
  - `v16alpha_test.py` can be executed to test the processor

-It is still lacking many instructions or a pinout.
+It is still lacking many instructions and [the pinout](v16alpha/v16alpha_pinout.svg) is still only on paper.
 Still, I have an interesting example.

 The assembly code :
 ```